 Opinion: Sea shanties written for the digital age

-A lot of us have spent more time than ever in front of screens these past, oh, twenty-two months.
+A lot of us have spent more time than ever in front of screens these past, oh, 22 months.
 And some us have had to cry for help occasionally.

 We thought people might better appreciate those who defend our databases and keep our VPNs vibrant if we set their trials and triumphs to music.
 Like sailors with their sea shanties.